Jake Fette

 Physical Profile

-Listed at 6-foot-1 and around 190-195 pounds, Fette possesses a solid, athletic build for the quarterback position.
-His multi-sport background in basketball and track, including an 11.32 100-meter dash and a 22.28 200-meter, provides a verified athletic foundation that manifests in his ability to escape the pocket and create plays with his legs.
-While not possessing an elite height for the position, his frame is well-proportioned and he has the requisite mobility to compensate.
+Listed at 6-foot-1 and 195 pounds, Fette has a solid, athletic build for the quarterback position.
+His multi-sport background in basketball and track (competing in high jump, 100m, and 200m) is evident in his on-field explosiveness and ability to escape pressure.
+While not possessing elite height for the position, his functional athleticism and quick release compensate, allowing him to throw from multiple arm angles effectively.

 Play Style